 In a classic example of Replacement Theology, Jeroboam feared that if the people went up to Jerusalem to the house of the Lord for the festivals, their hearts would return to Rehoboam and they would begin to serve him.
 So, he did three things.
 He set up a substitute place of worship, a substitute priesthood and a substitute time for festivals (1 Kings 12.
 25-33).
 This is exactly what the problem is today.
 People have Sukkot celebrations in Oklahoma or other places, thinking they are keeping that festival, but they really aren’t.
-But if they stop doing that many ministries would lose money, especially the people organizing it.
+They have substitute “priests” coming in to teach and many groups go by the rabbinical calendar, so they have a substitute time.
+But if they stop doing that many ministries would lose money or contact with peo0le who can donate to their various ministries, especially the people organizing it.
 So, just like Jereboam, they make a substitute.

 Many believers in Yeshua follow man-made rabbinical traditions and they are making the same mistake Jeroboam and the Samaritans did.
 You cannot celebrate and keep the festivals outside of the land, outside of Jerusalem and outside of the Temple with a functioning priesthood.
 The Temple does not exist today, so one cannot keep the festivals.
 End of story.
 We have seen some rationalize that they can, but that is how men think, not God.

 Eventually, the city was rebuilt and a new Temple was erected, and new priests were consecrated and the festivals and Temple worship were reinstituted.
 That was the context in our passage in Nehemiah mentioned earlier.
 In 70 A.D. however, the city and Temple were once again destroyed and all of this stopped again (Dan 9.26) because you can’t keep the festivals without a Temple, holy vessels or functioning priesthood.